hibernate/hibernate-orm/README.md

    gradle clean ...
    ```

-Please note that even if NuoDB is not available, 4588 tests complete, 2823 fail, and 840 are skipped.
+Please note that even if a NuoDB database is not available, 4588 tests complete, 2823 fail, and 840 are skipped.
 So 925 tests pass without using the database because the tests are intended for testing Hibernate not the underlying database.
 We are just piggybacking on them for convenience.

 ## Upgrade Hibernate Dialect